Anime North: Attendance cap

-Anime North 2012 had a daily cap of 20,000 attendees.
+Anime North 2012 had a daily cap of 20,000 attendees, as did 2015.

-For 2013, the same attendance cap was maintained and pre-registration opened on January 2, 2013.

 Event history

 Note: attendance listed is based on number of paid attendees until Anime North 2016, and on warm bodies as of Anime North 2017.

 Mascot

 Hoppouno Momiji, a fictional redhead with a taste for both anime and anything Canadian serves as Anime North's dominant mascot.
 Momiji's many manifestations are used on all AN clothing, badges, and other wearables.
 She was originally created for the convention by the Japanese artist Hyi-San.